ekalalipour/Blumen-Geospatial/README.md

 The backend container runs the Flask server and handles API requests, performs spatial analysis, and interacts with the database or external services.

-## Important Note

-When running the frontend and backend containers together using Docker Compose, you may encounter issues with the communication between them.
-Although both the frontend and backend work separately, there might be a connectivity problem between the containers when they are run together.

 ### Running Locally
 In order to test and run the application you can run it locally on your system: